yulin0118/MemoryGame/README.md

 ![](https://i.imgur.com/immqajk.gif)

-*Before the user starts the game, he can pick one out of three difficulty levels; the timer and oopsie count updates accordingly as he clicks `start` which becomes `stop` when game is in session.*
+*Before the user starts the game, he can pick one out of three difficulty levels; the `clock` and `oopsie count` updates accordingly as he clicks `start` which becomes `stop` when game is in session.*

 *When a button is pressed, a picture of the musical note corresponding the frequency played lights up.*